 Thankfully, the EU created the Mini One Stop Shop (MOSS) so that we only have to send our VAT tax returns to one entity instead of to each EU country.
 We applied for our MOSS application and Steve set to work coding up a new system that would identify a customer’s location based on two or three data points (IP address, billing address, and phone number) and charge the appropriate tax rate.
+Then if you work with a lot of self-employed people then you should use this software for self-assessment returns, as it makes much easier.
 The tax rates for each of the 28 EU countries range from 15% to 27%.
 The new VAT rules come with fairly stringent reporting requirements, so we also had to rework our databases to make sure we collect and save all the required information.
 Finally, the rules require specific information to be included on our invoices, so we needed to update our online receipts and the ones we email to our customers.
 In two days, Steve had the new system fully operable and compliant with VAT policies.

 Indiesew is VAT Compliant and Ready for January 1, 2015